 Similar to Emma's short, sassy appeal, the

 baby name Mila means "dear one" in Russian and is Slavic for "industrious."
 The name also has some Emma-like star power thanks to actress Mila Kunis.
-While I can't guarantee that if you name your child Mila, she will turn out to be a hilarious, hard-working actress, it might be worth a try.
+While I can't guarantee that if you name your child Mila, she will turn out to be a hilarious, hard-working actor, it might be worth a try.
 13 Olivia eli_asenova/E+/Getty Images

 If the baby name Emma appeals to you, Olivia is a similar baby name that has been almost as popular as Emma has been over the past two decades.
 Olivia has made an appearance in the SSA's top 10